parkavikumar2720-ops/District-Level-Disparities-in-Anganwadi-Infrastructure-and-Nutrition-service-coverage/sample.md

 | Stunted Children (%) | 11.4 | 8.1 | 6.0 |
 | Wasting (SAM/MAM) (%) | 5.6 | 3.8 | 2.5 |

+> Interpretation: Mean sits well above median for eligible beneficiaries and all three malnutrition indicators, an early signal of right-skew confirmed by the skewness values below.

+---

+## Variance & Standard Deviation

+Eligible beneficiaries and Anganwadi centre counts show the highest variance of all key indicators (std. dev. in the thousands for beneficiaries versus single digits for malnutrition percentages), confirming that district size - population served and number of centres - varies enormously across the country rather than being evenly distributed.

 ## Skewness & Kurtosis

 | Variable | Skewness | Kurtosis |